cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Rijndael (AES)"  (even if you create a file with has the extension "aes").
 CrypTool itself currently uses a fixed IV (0), which is not stored.
-AES-Tool uses a random IV, which is appended together with the file name to the end of the encrypted data. xxxxxxxxxxxx
+AES-Tool uses a random IV, which is appended together with the file name to the end of the encrypted data.

 3.6.
 Using certificates and keys created with older CrypTool versions